John Major Balls-ups' Train Set

 The reason for this strange phenomenon of destruction was that the Minister of Transport of the time, an oddball called Ernest Maple-Syrup, was entranced by the new roads of the time, called 'motorways'.
 He thought these would be the transport system of the future and wanted the railways to be removed as a Victorian relic.
 Mr Maple-Syrup cannot be blamed for this: to start with traffic did actually move along the 'motorways'.
 It is a matter of history that, in 1963, Dr Beseeching was told to start swinging his axe and chop up as much of the railway system as he could.
 Again, it would be wrong to point the finger at the poor, mad doctor.
 He could not be expected to foretell the future and it was impossible for him to know that many of the railway lines he wantonly chopped up would have to rebuilt in the twenty-first century.
 By then it had belatedly been realised that, after all, the railways were not a Victorian relic, but a sensible alternative to the 'motorways'.
 They actually served their purpose as a means of transport.

 At about the same time that Dr Beseeching was madly swinging his axe in a lunatic attempt to 'reshape' the railways, John Major Balls-up stumbled upon secure employment for the first time.
 Before this, all he had managed to find was a series of odd jobs that suited his odd personality.
 The secure job was with the London Electricity Board.
-In 1963, it was wrongly believed that there could be such things as 'nationalised industries', which provided essential services without the need for 'investors' drawing large profits from the public purse without doing anything much.
+In 1963, it was wrongly believed that there could be such things as 'nationalised industries', which provided essential strategic services without the need for 'investors' drawing large profits from the public purse without doing anything much.

 Also at the time mad Doctor Beseeching was going berserk John, a young man now with no train set to fill up his empty hours, still found himself with few friends.
 So he joined the 'The Young Conservatives', a secret organisation which performed obscure rituals.
 Here he found happiness among like-minded eccentrics.
 He understood few of the dark rituals, but managed to grasp the essential Tory concept of 'private good, public bad'.
 This is just as simple-minded and dangerous as the 'four legs good, two legs bad' to be found in George Orwell's Animal Farm, but did no harm so long as it was confined to the draughty halls and meeting-rooms which housed YCs and similar occult organisations.

-John Major Balls-up would have been just another Young Conservative who went on to become a discontented Middle-aged Conservative and finally, if he turned out to be very lucky, the Chairman of a mediocre County Cricket Club.
+John Major Balls-up would have been just another Young Conservative who went on to become a discontented Middle-aged Conservative and finally, if he turned out to be very lucky, the Chairman of a mediocre village Cricket Club.
 But fate, as they say, took a hand in the form of a series of unfortunate flukes.
 Seeking to 'better himself', John took a correspondence course in banking, and found that this highly-respected and useful career suited him.
 With some reluctance, the YCs and then the 'adult' Tory Party were forced to take more notice of him in his new, worthy employment.
 There was very little talent in the ranks of the Party and John found himself elected as a Tory MP in 1979.

-In that year, the Leader of the Tory Party was an alarming woman who went by the name of 'The Iron Lady'.
+In the same year, the Leader of the Tory Party was an alarming woman who went by the name of 'The Iron Lady'.
 She swung the secret weapon she sometimes called her handbag freely, and frightened everybody so much that they made her the Prime Minister.
 She had three major pieces of good fortune as Prime Minister.
 Firstly, a failing politician on the other side of the world sought to revive his fading fortunes by precipitating something called 'The Falklands Conflict'.
 This gave the Iron Lady the opportunity to wave not only her handbag but flags and strings of bunting, then to sit in tanks, pretending that she was a soldier.